 What this means is that you and your client will both have some degree of assurance when entering a new contract.
 This may even give your client the confidence they need to hire you.

 The umbrella company also deducts taxes and social contributions for you based on the rates and rules in place in the country you are working.
 This can be a real help for all parties when working internationally, where the challenge of payment and compliance can be a significant hurdle for contractors.

 Should You Use an Umbrella Company?

-Use of an umbrella company can remove much of the uncertainty for you and your client when entering a new engagement and are facing unusual circumstance.
-One thing to remember is that you don’t have to use one for every contract, just those where you feel like you need more support than usual or are concerned about payment or compliance.
+The use of an umbrella company can remove much of the uncertainty for you and your client when entering a new engagement and are facing unusual circumstances.
+One thing to remember is that you don’t have to use one for every contract.
+You can use them for contracts where you need more support than usual.
+Either that or you are concerned about payment or compliance.

 When you are trying to decide which course to take it can be helpful to weigh the pros and cons of an umbrella company to guide your choice:

 - If you are new to contracting an umbrella company can be a way to ease the transition to being self-employed.

 - You can begin to work through an umbrella company almost instantly, even if you have just secured your contract.

 - It is easier to use an umbrella company than set up your own limited company.
 The latter involves business registration and meeting tax regulations.